mikaelkrief/VSTS-DevOps-Labs/tomcat/readme.md

 1. You need a **Visual Studio Team Services Account** and [Personal Access Token](https://docs.microsoft.com/en-us/vsts/accounts/use-personal-access-tokens-to-authenticate)

-## Exercise 1: Setting up Visual Studio Team Services
+## Exercise 1: Setting up Visual Studio Team Services project

 If you are following this lab from "Working with Jenkins, VSTS and Azure, you can skip this exercise.
 Otherwise,